nadin32/algo/README.md

 A simple way is to apply a comparison based sorting algorithm.
 The lower bound for Comparison based sorting algorithm (Merge Sort, Heap Sort, Quick-Sort .. etc) is Ω(n Log n), i.e., they cannot do better than nLogn.
 Can we sort the array in linear time?
 Counting sort can not be applied here as we use keys as index in counting sort.
 Here keys are floating point numbers.

+Because of the way elements are assigned to buckets, typically using an array where the index is the value, bucket sorting can be extremely fast.
+This means that more auxiliary memory for the buckets is required at the expense of running time than more comparison sorts.
+By dividing data into small buckets that can be sorted individually, the number of comparisons that must be performed is reduced.

 bucketSort(arr[], n)
 1) Create n empty buckets (Or lists).
 2) Do following for every array element arr[i].
 .......a) Insert arr[i] into bucket[n*array[i]]
 3) Sort individual buckets using insertion sort.
 4) Concatenate all sorted buckets.

+For example: Suppose we have the following array, which we have to sort.
+11	8	6	1	25	2

+Step 1: Create a new array, and this array size is 10.
+Every field of this array is used as a bucket.
+5 backets: 1-5 6-10 11-15 16-20 21-25

+Step 2: Insert the array element into the new array bucket, and these elements will be added according to the range of the bucket.
+Then sort elemnst in ech backet using insertion sort.
+1,2 => backet 1-5
+6,8 => backet 6-10
+11 => backet 11-15
+25 => backet 21-25
+Step 3: Gather the element form each bucket.
+1,2,6,8,11,25
 ```
 Sorting lecture notes:
 https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-spring-2020/lecture-notes/MIT6_006S20_lec5.pdf